UniMedVL: Unifying Medical Multimodal Understanding and Generation through Observation-Knowledge-Analysis

+At the knowledge level, we address heterogeneous objectives in medical multimodal modeling with Progressive Curriculum Learning.
+The curriculum first learns medical vision--language alignment, then strengthens instruction following, and couples understanding and generation through interleaved multimodal tasks. \begin{itemize}[leftmargin=8pt, itemsep=2pt, parsep=0pt, topsep=2pt]

+\item \textbf{Stage 1: Foundation Training.} We conduct foundation training on the UniMedVL-5M dataset to equip the model with basic medical image understanding and generation capabilities.
+At this stage, training emphasizes learning general medical vision-language alignments without task-specific constraints.

-\item \textbf{Stage 2: Instruction Tuning.} Medical expertise is systematically developed through fine-tuning on curated high-quality instruction data.
-The instruction-formatted medical tasks follow the format $(q, x_v, k) \rightarrow (a_t, a_v)$ where query $q$, visual input $x_v$, and knowledge context $k$ generate textual $a_t$ and visual $a_v$ responses.
-We implement differentiated enhancement strategies for distinct task types: For medical understanding tasks such as VQA, we augment standard responses with existing Distilled Chain of Thought (DCOT) data that explicitly articulate the reasoning pathway from visual observation to medical conclusions.
-For generation tasks, we employ the Caption Augmented Generation (CAG) pipeline to enhance caption quality, incorporating structured planning steps that guide the visual synthesis process.
-The details are provided in Appendix \ref{sec:appendix_prompts}.
+\item \textbf{Stage 2: Instruction Tuning.} In this stage, we conduct instruction tuning on our curated high-quality instruction data to improve the model's instruction-following capability for solving complex medical tasks.
+The instruction-formatted medical tasks follow the format $(q, x_v, k) \rightarrow (a_t, a_v)$ where query $q$, visual input $x_v$, and knowledge context $k$, e.g., patient history, imaging modality metadata, or medical guidelines relevant to the query, generate textual $a_t$ and visual $a_v$ responses.
+We implement enhancement strategies for distinct task types: For medical understanding tasks such as medical VQAs, we augment standard responses with existing Distilled Chain of Thought (DCOT) data that explicitly articulate the reasoning pathway from visual observation to medical conclusions.
+For generation tasks, we employ Caption Augmented Generation (CAG) pipeline to enhance caption quality, which incorporates structured planning steps that guide the visual synthesis process.
+The details are provided in Appendix \ref{sec:appendix_expert_review}.